Temiloluwa/sagemaker_auto_mpg/Blog.md

 # A Practical Introduction to Amazon SageMaker Python SDK

 ## Introduction
-On the 12th of October, 2022, I presented a Knowledge Share to my colleagues at Machine Learning Reply GmBH titled, ["Developing Solutions with Sagemaker"](https://www.slideshare.net/TemiReply/mldevelopmentwithsagemakerpptx).
-Knowledge Sharing is a tradition we observe weekly at Machine Learning Reply GmBH that helps us as consultants to develop a broad range of skill sets.
-On the day, there was little time to go deep into understanding the Sagemaker Python SDK.
-With this follow-up blog post, I would like you to explore the Estimator API, Model API, Preprocessor API and Predictor API with me using the AWS Sagemaker Python SDK.
+On the 12th of October, 2022, I presented a Knowledge Share to my colleagues at [Machine Learning Reply GmBH](https://www.reply.com/machine-learning-reply/de/) titled, ["Developing Solutions with Sagemaker"](https://www.slideshare.net/TemiReply/mldevelopmentwithsagemakerpptx).
+Knowledge Sharing is a tradition we observe weekly at [Machine Learning Reply GmBH](https://www.reply.com/machine-learning-reply/de/) that helps us as consultants to develop a broad range of skill sets.
+On the day, there was little time to go delve into the Sagemaker Python SDK.
+There was little time to go delve into the Sagemaker Python SDK on the day.
+With this follow-up blog post, I would like to explore the Estimator API, Model API, Preprocessor API, and Predictor API  using the AWS Sagemaker Python SDK.

 ## AWS Sagemaker Python SDK